brian-thornton/jukebox-web/README.md

 ## Configuration

+### VLC

+Jukebox makes use of [VLC](https://www.videolan.org/vlc/) for the playback of local files and internet radio.
+The VLC HTTP API must be enabled in order for Jukebox to send commands to VLC.
+Configuration for the VLC HTTP API can be found in VLC at Settings > Preferences > Interface > HTTP web interface.
+In this section, enable the HTTP web interface and set a password.

 ### Music

 Once jukebox is running, navigate to Settings to configure your library of music.
 Jukebox expects your music to exist in one or more parent folders called libraries.
 These folders might categorize your collection in some way such as 'holiday music', 'oldies' etc. Parent folders are expected to contain subdirectories which represent albums.
 For example: